SUSTech-X/Pac-Man/README.md

-# Pac-Man
+# OOAD-PacMan
-This is a game like pac-man by unity3D.
+This repository is uesd to share the source of PacMan.